krimdev/pipe-devnet-docker/README.md

 ```

 2. Edit the Dockerfile
-Replace YOUR_PUBLIC_KEY with your actual PIPE Network public key.
+Replace YOUR_PUBLIC_KEY with your actual solana adress.

 3. Build the Docker image
 ```